Alan19/TwoDee/README.md

 root directory of your project and download a `StoredCredential` file.

 **Do not share the `credentials.json` file or the `StoredCredential` files!**

+## Roadmap

+See the [open issues](https://github.com/Alan19/TwoDee/issues) for a list of proposed features (and known issues).

+**Some cool features coming in the near future include**:

+* Settings consolidation
+* Removal of hardcoded IDs
+* Damage calculation command
+* Dice roll difficulty helper

 ## Author